 How our environment influences our genes, sometimes for generations into the future, is one of the hot new frontiers in nutrition research.
-The field is called epigenetics and in this blog post Dr Phil Parker gives his insights into evolving research.
+The field is called epigenetics, and in this blog post, Dr Phil Parker gives his insights into evolving research.

 Epigenetics describes chemical factors that affect the expression of DNA that makes up our genes.
 While genetics refers to the gene sequence, or DNA code, epigenetics refers to all the other factors that control how and when each gene is expressed.

-In a just released study, researchers compared the epigenetic methylation profile in women who are obese, formally-obese (following gastric-bypass surgery) or never-obese.
+In a just released study, researchers compared the epigenetic methylation profile in women who are obese, formerly-obese (following gastric-bypass surgery) or never-obese.
 Methylation of DNA can be thought of as putting up concrete barricades on an airport runway – the methyl groups prevent the enzymes that turn DNA into protein from landing and doing their job.
 The authors focused on the methylation of genes involved in adipogenesis (creation of new fat cells) partly explaining the increase in fat-cell numbers observed in obese adults compared to never-obese adults – an increase that remains even after weight-loss.

 Hyper-methylation of DNA stops the production of proteins coded for by genes.
 Conversely, hypo-methylation (the focus of the current research study) allows the DNA code to be turned into a protein product.
 Turning on or off genes by methylation is not always a bad thing.
 Methylation is a common way in which the body controls specific gene expression (and thus the phenotype) of every cell in the body.